rakib-shahid/FlappyBird-NDS-remake/README.md

 # FlappyBird-NDS-remake

-A Nintendo DS remake of Flappy Bird
+An in progress Nintendo DS remake of Flappy Bird

 Run flappy.nds in an emulator or on a DS